robinkarim/Production-Book/docs/ini/cirrent-agent.rst

 For a verity of reasons applications on your device may benefit from knowing what the WiFi status of the device is.
 You can use the CIRRENT™ Agent API to communicate the Wi-Fi status of your device to applications that reside on your device.

 For example, you can use the CIRRENT™ Agent to alert an application on your device that the device has completed Wi-Fi onboarding.
 Similarly, should your device lose Wi-Fi connectivity you can trigger an action in an application on your device – by pausing a streaming server, for example.
-Contact support@cirrent.com for more information.

 API commands